Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has a lot to offer!

 After kayaking, you’ve probably built up an appetite.
 Head here for our favourite place to eat in Rarotonga with the best burgers we’ve ever had.
 Villi’s makes some seriously delicious food.
 Located directly opposite to the Muri Night Market and Muri Beachcomber Hotel, this place is super convenient to get to.
-We recommend trying the Muri burger for only $7.50 NZD.
+We recommend trying the Muri burger.

 Need a challenge or just want to work off all the amazing island food you’ve been eating?
-Hike up Te Rua Manga, also known as The Needle.
+Hike up Te Rua Manga The Needle via the cross island trek.
 It’s a tall rock formation perched up high in the centre of the island.
 It’s perfect if you’re looking for adventurous things to do in Rarotonga!

-The round trip takes two to three hours and is probably the best way to explore Rarotonga and see the Cook Islands.
+The cross island hike round trip takes two to three hours and is probably the best way to explore Rarotonga and see the Cook Islands.
 For a shortcut, park your car or scooter at the end of Uruau drive to save you an extra 30 minutes of walking.

-The walking trail is well-marked, although you could go with a guide if you prefer.
+The walking trail is well-marked so you could go with a guide if you prefer.
 I’d recommend building up to a moderate level of fitness before conquering this – it is a tiring hike.
-Be sure not to attempt this hike after heavy rainfall as the paths become very slippery.
+Be sure not to attempt the cross island trek after heavy rainfall as the paths become very slippery.
 Despite some of these challenges, once you’ve finished it will be so rewarding.
 And the views in the middle make it hands down on of the best things to do in Rarotonga Cook Islands.

 Take plenty of water, sunscreen, a hat, and comfortable walking shoes.
 Don’t forget the mosquito repellent.
 We had a little picnic up the top while enjoying the view.
 Grab some rolls from a bakery, and some meats and salad from the supermarket.